syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-connectors-in-powerpoint-slides-cs-vb-net.md

 # Adding connectors in PowerPoint slides

 Essential Presentation library supports adding, editing, and removing the connectors in a PowerPoint file.
 The following code example demonstrates how to add a connector between two shapes.
-The following code example demonstrates how to add a connector in PowerPoint slide.knfjnfjnf
+The following code example demonstrates how to add a connector in PowerPoint slide.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}